Ritz Theatre (Lincoln, England): History

-The Ritz was opened in 1937 under the ownership of Gerald Segelman and designed by Scottish architect Leslie C Norton.
+The Ritz was opened in 1932 under the ownership of Gerald Segelman and designed by Scottish architect Leslie C Norton.
 Seating was over two levels with 1,240 seats in the stalls and 510 in the circle, giving a total capacity of 1,750.

 The building was designed primarily as a cinema and its first offering on 22 February 1937 was San Francisco, starring Clark Gable and Jeanette MacDonald.
-In 1942 the building suffered minor damage due to German bombing.
+In 1941 the building suffered minor damage due to German bombing.

 In 1954 The Ritz became the first cinema in Lincoln to have CinemaScope installed.
 Two years later, in January 1956, the building was bought by The Rank Organisation and, as result was renamed The Lincoln Odeon.
 In 1981, The Rank Organisation decided to close the cinema and it stood empty for the next 3 years.

 The building regained its original name when it was acquired in 1984 by Lincoln resident Barry Stead.
 Stead was keen to introduce live performances to the venue as an additional income at a time when cinema audiences were dwindling.
 However, at the time the building was not suitable for live performance; the stage was only 12 feet deep, there was no fly system, minimal backstage area and no get-in access, meaning that all set and equipment would need to be able to fit through normal-sized doors.
 Stead set about making improvements which included the construction of a fore-stage which increased the total depth of the stage to 28 feet.
 As part of these renovations, 5 dressing rooms were also added to the improved backstage area.
-These changes paid off and for the next ten years the venue hosted artists such as Sister Sledge, Howard Keel, and Danny La Rue.
+For the next ten years the venue hosted artists such as Sister Sledge, Howard Keel, and Danny La Rue.